-Suboxone does not remain in system in its original form forever.
-Certain portion undergoes metabolism and changes into other chemicals.
-They call them metabolites.
-In a similar manner, the body eliminates either the original compound or its metabolites.
+It does not remain within the system in its original form forever.
+Instead, a particular portion undergoes metabolism and changes into other chemicals called metabolites.
+Similarly, the body eliminates either the original compound or its metabolites.
 That said, the drug detection tests can identify both of them in various body fluids.

 - After 30 minutes, only 50mg will be present in the blood (First half-life)